Two-level overlapping additive Schwarz preconditioner for training scientific machine learning applications: Condition number of (layer-wise) neural tangent kernel

 \section{Condition number of (layer-wise) neural tangent kernel}

-\Cref{tab:cond_number} reports the condition number of neural tangent kernel (NTK)~\cite{de2023operator, jacot2018neural}, denoted by cond$(\mathbb{A})$ for all benchmark problems considered in Section \ref{sec:examples}.
+\Cref{tab:cond_number} reports the logarithmic value of condition number of the neural tangent kernel~(NTK)~\cite{de2023operator, jacot2018neural}, denoted by log(cond$(\mathbb{A})$) for all benchmark problems considered in~\Cref{sec:examples}.
 As we can see, the problems associated with training PINNs are more ill-conditioned than those associated with training DONs.
 Moreover, we also see that for PINN problems, the layer-wise condition number, denoted by \(\text{cond}(\mathbb{A}_l)\), varies over a wider range.
-This suggests that the local training associated with solving \eqref{eq:local} requires different adjustments of step-size.
+This suggests that the local training associated with solving~\eqref{eq:local} requires different adjustments of step-size.
 Thus, by decoupling the layers, we are able to use larger step-sizes for layers that are better conditioned, which in turn enhances the overall convergence.